KitwareMedical/UltrasoundIntersonApps/README.md

 # Software Architecture

 This is a multithreaded architecture with three main threads.
-1. The QT user interface thread that displayes the images (in OpticNerveUI. )
+1. The QT user interface thread that displayes the images (in OpticNerveUI. ) by grabbing images from the ringbuffers in 2 and 3 below.
 2. The image aqusition thread that stores images into a RingBuffer (IntersonArrayDevice.hxx)
 3. The optic nerve width estimator that reads images from the ringbuffer and does the calculations (OpticNerveCalculator.hxx).
-This threads spawns multiple worker threads to estimate the width on multiple images in parallel.
+This threads spawns multiple worker threads to estimate the width on multiple images in parallel adn stores the result ina ringbuffer.

+# TODO

+1. A muex lock (or maybe some other clever option) is required to guarantee that the optic nerve estimate is not done on the same image twice.
+(Is relatively unliley to happen and does not cause nay further harm but wasted computation)
+2. The optic nerve width estimates are not stored in order (display of estimate sis out order)
+3. The OpticNerveEstimator is allocated and deallcoated every time (and all the filters required).
+Shouls set this up as a a pipeline